dustin1709/cagelab/README.md

 # Getting Started with Create React App
+When pulling the project over:

     Delete your
         "package-lock.json"
     and run
         "npm install"
     so "npm start" will work.

+Adding extra bootstrap:
+    npm install react-bootstrap bootstrap@5.1.3

 Command for running json-server (running json file as an api):